Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-3.md

 ```

 As we can see that the hash of the file `hello.txt` is different in the both tree object, because the first commits
-hello.txt holds the value `hello` and the second commits hello.txt holds the value `second`, so it has the different
+hello.txt holds the value `hello` and the second commits hello.txt holds the value `second`.
+So it has the different
 hash in the both commits tree structure.

 As for the case of file `world.txt` its content remained the same in the both commits, so hash was not different, and
-git does not have to store two different compressed files storing the same file content, so git do not save the additional
+git does not have to store two different compressed files storing the same file content.
+So git do not save the additional
-file for same content across the different commits, it just add the hash of the file, this is how git saves the
+file for same content across the different commits, it just add the hash of the file.
+This is how, git saves the
 storage space for the codebase with millions of line of code and thousands of file.

 ##### Implementing the `parent` chain

 So we do not have to modify our code of storing the `blob` and `tree` object, and keep updating the `.git/HEAD` to
 point to the latest commit.
 We have to add the `parent` hash to the new commits, we can know if the commit is root-commit
-or not by checking for the `.git/HEAD` file, if the file exists then the commit is not a root-commit and add the
+or not by checking for the `.git/HEAD` file.
+If the file exists then the commit is not a root-commit and add the
-`.git/HEAD` files hash as the parent hash in the commit object, if we do not find the file, then the commit is a
+`.git/HEAD` files hash as the parent hash in the commit object.
+If we do not find the file, then the commit is a
 root-commit and we do not have to add a parent hash to the commit object.

 We will introduce an abstraction to updating the `HEAD` file to update the `HEAD` file easily and safely.